jensalindgren/gymhub-react/README.md

 ## Objective

-I inteded to create a web application that allows users to create a profile and share their fitness journey with others.
+I was striving to create a web application that allows users to create a profile and share their fitness journey with others.
 Users can create a workout routine and share it with others.
-Users can also view other users' profiles and follow them.
-Users can also like and comment on other users' posts.
+See if I can push my self to create a full stack application using React and Django Rest Framework.

 ## User Experience UX